Monthly statistics on the international trade in goods, September 2019

 Finnish Customs, Statistics

-Export volume decreased while export prices grew in September
+Export volumes increased, but export prices fell slightly in September

-The value of Finnish exports of goods increased by two per cent in September year-on-year, according to international trade in goods statistics provided by Finnish Customs.
-The value of Finnish exports was over 5.1 billion euros.
-Export prices increased by 7.9 per cent while export volume decreased by 4.4 per cent.
-In January-September exports increased by seven per cent.
+The value of Finnish exports of goods grew by 1.3 per cent year-on-year, according to the international trade in goods statistics provided by Finnish Customs.
+The value of Finnish exports was almost EUR 5.3 billion.
+Export volumes increased by 2.8 per cent, but export prices decreased by 0.1 per cent year-on-year.
+In January-September, the value of exports increased by 2.7 per cent compared with the same period the year before.

-The balance of trade showed a deficit of 165 million euros in September.
-In January-September, the balance of trade had a deficit of almost two billion euros.
-In September, the previous year the trade deficit was 260 million euros, and in January-September the trade balance showed a deficit of almost two billion euros.
-The terms of trade for foreign trade are calculated based on the unit value index.
+The terms of trade for international trade are calculated based on the unit value index.
 Terms of trade show the ratio between export and import prices.
-The terms of trade weakened in September because import prices grew more than export prices.
-The point figure in September was 97.4, while it was 99.4 September the previous year.
-The terms of trade improved from the previous month's point figure of 95.9.
+The terms of trade improved in September because export prices declined less than import prices.
+The point figure in September was 99.9, while it was 97.4 in September 2018.
+The terms of trade declined from the August 2019 point figure of 101.5.

 |Unit value index|